User roles

 App specific roles

-All users in your app without Development permission will only see applications you give them access to.
+All users in your app without Admin permission will only see applications you give them access to.
 But not only can you configure which applications each user can see, you can also configure their role in each application.

 There are several roles to choose from, which impact what the user will be able to do and see in your application based on the roles you've defined for each section inside your application.